Venom (comic book): Publication history

 As part of the All-New, All-Different Marvel line-wide relaunch, a new ongoing title Venom: Space Knight was launched with writer Robbie Thompson and artist Ariel Olivetti.
 The series ran for 13 issues, cover-dated January 2016 to December 2016.

 Venom: Space Knight was immediately followed by a new ongoing Venom series (beginning January 2017) written by Mike Costa, starring new Venom host Lee Price.
 After six issues, the series was re-numbered to #150 and Eddie Brock was brought back as Venom's host.
 During Costa's run on the ongoing Venom title, two Venom-centric comic events were published, both centred around five-issue weekly series written by Cullen Bunn: Venomverse (November to December 2017) and Venomized (June 2018).
 Costa's run ended with issue #165, after which he wrote the five-issue limited series Venom: First Host (October to November 2018).

 As part of the Fresh Start line-wide relaunch, a new volume of Venom was launched (cover-dated July 2018, published May 9) written by Donny Cates.
 Event miniseries during this time included Absolute Carnage in 2019 and King in Black in 2020–21, both also by Cates.
 This volume concluded in 2021 with the end of Cates's run.

-The fifth and current ongoing volume of Venom is written by Al Ewing, Ram V, and Torunn Grønbekk with art by Bryan Hitch, CAFU, Rogê Antônio, Ramón Bachs, Ken Lashley, Sergio Fernandez Dávila, Julius Ohta, and Rafael T. Pimentel.
-The first issue, cover-dated January 2022, went on sale November 10th 2021.
-It stars Dylan Brock, son of Eddie Brock, as Venom's latest host while Eddie Brock establishes himself as the new King in Black following Knull's death.
+The fifth volume of Venom was written by Al Ewing, Ram V, and Torunn Grønbekk with art by Bryan Hitch, CAFU, Rogê Antônio, Ramón Bachs, Ken Lashley, Sergio Fernandez Dávila, Julius Ohta, and Rafael T. Pimentel.
+The first issue, cover-dated January 2022, went on sale November 10, 2021.
+It starred Dylan Brock, son of Eddie Brock, as Venom's new host while Eddie Brock establishes himself as the new King in Black following Knull's death.

+The sixth and current ongoing volume of Venom (known as All-New Venom for its first ten issues) is again written by Al Ewing with art from Carlos Gómez.
+The first issue, cover-dated January 2015, went on sale December 4, 2024.
+It starred Mary Jane Watson, ex-girlfriend of Peter Parker and foster mother of Dylan Brock, as Venom takes on new golden colouring.
+From its eleventh issue onward, it returned to the original Venom numbering with "Issue #250".